-Pending 2018 renewal of the NSF grant that supports this program, the application deadline for summer 2018 program will be February 1, 2018.
+The application deadline for summer 2018 program will be February 1, 2018.

-- Freshman (rising sophomore) enrolled in university* and in good academic standing.
+- Freshmen (rising sophomore) enrolled in university* and in good academic standing.
 Rising juniors and seniors are eligible to apply, but may not be as competitive since this program is designed for rising sophomores.